Obtaining a Lien Release

 You must register and submit your request and supporting documentation through the Community Portal.
 Access the Community Portal site and submit requests directly at https://ask.fdic.gov/fdicinformationandsupportcenter/s/

 Do not include your social security number in any correspondence.

 Do not include a credit report as proof of payoff.

 Requests are processed in the order they are received.

 Allow 20 business days for processing once all information has been provided.

-- Call the DRR Customer Service Center at 888-206-4662 between the hours of 8am - 4pm Central Time Monday through Friday (except federal holidays) to speak to a customer service representative.
+You can contact FDIC DRR Customer Service at 888-206-4662 between the hours of 8am – 4pm Central Time Monday through Friday (except federal holidays) to speak to a customer service representative.